saahadat/Software-Engineering-3I/README.md

 ## Course Code: CSE305
 ## Project proposal:Assignment On School Management and Student Assessment system

-Software Development Life Cycle (SDLC) for developing a School Management and Student Assessment System software.
-The SDLC is a systematic process used by software developers to design, develop, test, and deploy software applications.
-Here is a suggested SDLC along with a brief description of each phase:
+The SDLC, or Software Development Life Cycle, is used to create software for student assessment systems and school management systems.
+Developers of software utilize the Software Development Life Cycle (SDLC) as a methodical approach to design, create, test, and implement software.
+The suggested SDLC is provided here, along with a synopsis of each stage.

 # Planning: